bondy-io/bondy/doc/guides/database/prefix_closure.md

 applies the same set of operations.
 The observed-remove (add-wins) tables rely on something stronger: that each replica applies any single origin's operations as an unbroken prefix — operation 7 never lands where operations 5 and 6 are missing.
-This property is **per-origin prefix closure**, and `db.aae.prefix_hold` (on by default) is the mechanism that enforces it.
+This property is **per-origin prefix closure**, and the fold enforces it unconditionally.
 This document explains what breaks without it, how the hold works, and how its repair chain and metrics behave in operation.

 ## Why a prefix matters